mayanku1111/ViLT-and-ALBEF-research/alternative-Methods.md

 ## 1. Zero-Shot Recognition

-## 2.Image Captioning and Visual Question Answering - I want models' ability to integrate and understand multimodal data
+## 2.Image Captioning and Visual Question Answering - I want to improve models' ability to integrate and understand multimodal data